 Summer: Field Sparrow breeds throughout the eastern two-thirds of the state, but it is rare and local or absent in the Panhandle, areas of the southwest (Mollhoff 2016, Sauer et al 2017), and Rainwater Basin (Jorgensen 2012, Mollhoff 2016).
 BBS data 1966-2015 show statewide numbers are increasing 2.05% (95% C.I.; 1.01, 3.19) annually; these increases have occurred mostly in central Nebraska (Sauer et al 2017).

 In the Panhandle, the only documented breeding record is of a nest with young in northern Sioux Co 21 Jun 2006 (Mollhoff 2006, 2016); two birds were reported at this location 8 Jul 2011.
-Breeding season reports in the Panhandle include Kimball and southeastern Garden Cos (Mollhoff 2016), a territorial bird in limber pines in southwestern Kimball Co 24 Jun 1995, 30 Jun 1966 Dawes Co, a male in summer 1992 in Sioux Co (Grzybowski 1992), one in West Ash Canyon, Dawes Co, 7 Jul 2007, and one near Lakeside, Sheridan Co 22 Jul 2017.
+Breeding season reports in the Panhandle include Kimball and southeastern Garden Cos (Mollhoff 2016), one singing at Gilbert-Baker WMA, Sioux Co 23 Jun 2020, a territorial bird in limber pines in southwestern Kimball Co 24 Jun 1995, 30 Jun 1966 Dawes Co, a male in summer 1992 in Sioux Co (Grzybowski 1992), one in West Ash Canyon, Dawes Co, 7 Jul 2007, one near Lakeside, Sheridan Co 22 Jul 2017, and one at Scotts Bluff NM, Scotts Bluff Co 24 Jul 2019.
+For Aug Panhandle records, see Fall below.

 Farthest west of recent reports along the Middle Loup and Dismal River Valleys are in Hooker Co 5 Jul 2011 and 28 Jul 2010 although singing males had been reported in Grant Co in 1984, a “new Sandhills locality” (Williams 1984).

-In the Platte River Valley, it breeds commonly west to Keith Co, where it is a local summer resident (Rosche 1994; Brown and Brown 2001).
-There are no summer records west of Keith Co in the North Platte River Valley, but it is common in the South Platte River Valley.
+In the Platte River Valley, it breeds west to Keith and extreme southeastern Garden Cos, where it is a locally common summer resident (Rosche 1994; Brown and Brown 2001).
+It is common in the South Platte River Valley.
 It is numerous in Lincoln Co also, where a BBS route in southeast Lincoln Co found it in 2004 on “most stops”.

 - Breeding phenology: